freehuntx/godot-matcha/README.md

 # Changelog
 ### 29. Dec.
 2023
+- Replaced asserts with push_error + Error return value
+  - This fixed some nasty invisible bugs
 - Added example for server/client implementation
 - Improved MatchaPeer class
-  - Made it extend from WebRTCPeerConnectionExtension
+  - Made it extend from WebRTCPeerConnection
-    - This allows you to use it like an WebRTCPeerConnection
 - Improved MatchaRoom class
-  - Made it extend from MultiplayerPeerExtension
+  - Made it extend from MultiplayerPeer
-    - This allows you to use it like an MultiplayerPeer
   - Added peer_joined/peer_left signals for direct access to the peer
   - Changed naming from info_hash to room_id
   - Added client/server/mesh functionality